passthefist/python_workspace/Readme.md

 container already set up like this avoids any issues that might make installing Python difficult or difference between computers.
 This way, the workspace is always consistent and ready to use once built.

+**Any time you want to run a Python program, you'll need to do it after attaching to the python workspace container.**

 With a terminal attached to you workspace container, you can run the `ls` command to get a list of all the files and folders in this project.
 Refer to [this cheatsheet](docs/Commands-Cheatsheet.md) for common commands to navigate a terminal environment and an explanation of them.

 Next, you can use the `cd` command to open the `examples` folder.
 Whenever you attach to your python workspace to run the examples, you'll need to `cd` into the directory.